CodeforAbj/Echanted-Rivals/README.md

 # Magical Arena

 This Java project simulates a Magical Arena where Two players engage in one on one battle in which they attack turn wise until one player dies.
-Each player is characterized by their name, health, strength, and attack attributes, all of which are positive integers.
+Each player is characterized by their name, health, strength, and attack attributes.

 ## Table of Contents